 Quickstart Guide

-To contribute data to the Oopsie Dataset, we ask that you collect recordings of your robot policy evaluations, successes and failures.
-Our toolkit provides utilities for formatting robot evaluation data in a consistent manner across embodiments.
+To contribute data to the Oopsie Dataset, we ask that you collect recordings of your robot policy rollouts (e.g. policy evaluation, play data collection, online RL training), successes and failures.
+Our toolkit provides utilities for formatting such robot data in a consistent manner across different manipulator setups.
 Finally, use our annotation tool to quickly provide a brief description of each failed trajectory and upload your labeled data to the project repository.

 This page provides a brief overview of all the necessary steps to contribute to the project using our tooling: